Black Tie was a country-rock group formed by Randy Meisner, Jimmy Griffin, and Billy Swan in 1985.

-“Learning the Game” (LP version – Randy on lead vocals)
+“Learning the Game” (Album version – Randy on lead vocals)

-Black Tie’s first single, James Ray’s 1961 hit, “If You Gotta Make A Fool Of Somebody,” was released in the summer of 1985 on Reggie Fisher’s private label, Bench Records.
+Black Tie’s first single, James Ray’s 1961 hit, “If You Gotta Make A Fool Of Somebody,” was released in the summer of 1985.
 Jimmy Griffin sang lead on the track.
-The band was honored at L.A.’s La Serre Restaurant following the single’s release.

-In the following Cash Box article, Randy talked about the differences between the Eagles and Black Tie:
+In the Cash Box article below, Randy described the differences between the Eagles and Black Tie:

 Cash Box, August 17, 1985